print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

 10. NSW unemployment rate (in %)

-These 10 factors can provide a comprehensive picture of the economic environment in the future, which is useful for projecting investments/financial products into the future, as well as discounting future cash flows to more accurately gauge present value.

 We fit these factors using an autoregressive model.
+This is a regression of a time series where the ouput variable depends linearly on its previous values, up to some specfied order.
+The coefficients of the fitted model are used in the following simulation funtions.

 ---